 - To remove a card added to the Sprint scope, drag and drop the card back into Release cards column.
 Doing this will disassociate the card from the sprint but still keep the card active in the release.

 3. Click the Close (x) icon after you are done.

-The Sprints page lists all sprints you defined along with the details i.e. sprint dates, card count, progress, and capacity estimated.
+The Sprints page lists open Sprints if the slider button is ON; else lists all Sprints that you defined along with the details i.e. sprint dates, card count, progress, and capacity estimated.

 To view the cards scoped in the past sprints, click the sprints row, and to hide the details, click it again.
 Thus, you can access the past sprint details to plan a new sprint better.

 - The Card Count displayed for the newly added sprint indicates the number of cards scoped in the sprint.